NorthernMan54/homebridge-alexa/README.md

 * Support for Fans (As Alexa doesn't support Fans coverings I'm using Other)
 * Support for Window coverings/blinds (As Alexa doesn't support window coverings I'm using Other)
 * Support for Garage Doors
 * Support for Temperature, Contact and Motion Sensors.
+* Support for Occupancy Sensors as a Contact sensor.
-Also supports sending real time updates from Contact and Motion sensors to Alexa, for use in routines.
+* Also supports sending real time updates from Contact, Occupancy and Motion sensors to Alexa, for use in routines.
 * Support for Fan2 aka Dyson fans
 * Support for Valves, Sprinklers and Shower Heads (As Alexa doesn't support these, they are Other)
 * Support for more than 100 accessories